thacherT1D/webdevstuff/Datastores/Indexes.desc.md

 Take a moment to write down your thoughts on why indexes are useful.
 After about 30 seconds, your instructor will cold call on the class and ask what was written down.

-## How do use indexes to improve the speed of information retrieval in PostgreSQL?
+## How do you use indexes to improve the speed of information retrieval in PostgreSQL?

 To get started, run the following shell commands.